100 actors who served in the military

 R. Lee Ermey

 It may be surprising to learn that some actors are military veterans.
 Others, not so much.
-Gruff and authoritative, R. Lee Ermey is the human embodiment of Marine Corps machismo, which he put on full display as a hard-nosed drill instructor in "Full Metal Jacket."
+Gruff and authoritative, R. Lee Ermey was the human embodiment of Marine Corps machismo, which he put on full display as a hard-nosed drill instructor in "Full Metal Jacket."
 Before injuries forced him to retire, Ermey served for 11 years as a Marine, earning the rank of staff sergeant and the honorary title of gunnery sergeant after spending 14 months in Vietnam and completing two tours in Okinawa, Japan.

 George C. Scott